16001 Barnesville Street P.O. Box 466

 Kim Chagnon, Criminal Division Clerk

-Kim Chagnon is the newest member of your Magistrate Court staff, serving as Clerk since 2013.
+Kim Chagnon has been serving as Magistrate Clerk since 2013.
 Kim Parks Chagnon is a 1978 graduate of Pike County High School, is a retiree of the State of Georgia after 34 years as a Criminal Justice Professional experienced in the areas of Case Management, Administrative Support and Client Relations, and is a two-time recipient of the Unsung Hero Award for the Georgia Department of Corrections.
 Clerk Chagnon also serves as a Notary Public for your convenience.

 (* Click on email address to send an email.)